benjamin-wright/meal-planner-ai/docs/design/ui-flow.md

 1. **Plan** - Meal calendar and planning interface (default landing page)
 2. **Shop** - Shopping list generation and management
-3. **Manage** - Manage categories, units, items, and recipes
+3. **Manage** - Hub page with links to dedicated management pages for categories, units, items, and recipes

-Management workflows (Categories, Units, Items, Recipes) are accessed via the Manage section.
+Management workflows (Categories, Units, Items, Recipes) are accessed via dedicated pages linked from the Manage hub.
 There is no separate Home/Dashboard page; summary information is surfaced contextually (e.g., at the top of the Plan page).

 ## Application Structure